q3k/crowbar/README.md

 ![Crowbar overview](http://q3k.org/crowbar-overview.png)

-Crowbar is a tool that allows you to establish secure VPN with your existing TCP endpoints (an OpenVPN setup, an SSH for forwarding...) when your network connection is limited by a Web proxy that only allows basic port 80 HTTP connectivity.
+Crowbar is a tool that allows you to establish a secure circuit with your existing encrypting TCP endpoints (an OpenVPN setup, an SSH server for forwarding...) when your network connection is limited by a Web proxy that only allows basic port 80 HTTP connectivity.

-Crowbar will tunnel TCP connections over ever a HTTP session using only GET and POST requests.
+Crowbar will tunnel TCP connections over an HTTP session using only GET and POST requests.
 This is in contrast to most tunneling systems that reuse the CONNECT verb.
 It also provides basic authentication to make sure nobody who stumbles upon the server steals your proxy to order drugs from Silkroad.

 Features
 --------